Chik-Network/go-chik-libs/pkg/rpc/readme.md

-# Go Chia RPC
+# Go Chik RPC

-Library for interacting with Chia RPC.
+Library for interacting with Chik RPC.
 Supports both HTTP and Websocket communications.

 ## Usage

-When creating a new client, chia configuration will automatically be read from `CHIA_ROOT`.
-If chia is installed for the same user go-chia-rpc is running as, the config should be automatically discovered if it is in the default location.
-If the config is in a non-standard location, ensure `CHIA_ROOT` environment variable is set to the same value that is used for chia-blockchain.
+When creating a new client, chik configuration will automatically be read from `CHIK_ROOT`.
+If chik is installed for the same user go-chik-rpc is running as, the config should be automatically discovered if it is in the default location.
+If the config is in a non-standard location, ensure `CHIK_ROOT` environment variable is set to the same value that is used for chik-blockchain.

 ### HTTP Mode